-Visiting Williwaw Campground is considered one of the most unforgettable experiences in Southcentral Alaska.
-Nestled in Portage Valley, the famous campground invites campers, day hikers, and occasional travelers, exploring natural wonders of the Chugach National Forest.
+Visiting Williwaw Campground is considered one of the most unforgettable experiences in southcentral Alaska.
+Nestled in the Portage Valley, the famous campground invites campers, day hikers, and occasional travelers to explore natural wonders of the Chugach National Forest.

 Located beside Williwaw Creek, about 20 minute away from Girdwood, the Williwaw Campground is an easy-to-reach destination.
-The biggest of two campgrounds in Portage Valley, the place offers stunning views, 60 sites on paved loops, prime hiking and fishing locations.
-When visiting the Williwaw Campground keep an eye on Alaska’s wildlife.
-Who knows you might make friends with moose and bears living in the forest.
+The biggest of two campgrounds in the Portage Valley, the place offers stunning views, 60 sites on paved loops, prime hiking and fishing locations.

-To enhance your experience, I have compiled a complete guide to visiting the Williwaw Campground.
+To enhance your experience, I’ve compiled a complete guide to visiting the Williwaw Campground.
 It intends to answer some of the most frequently asked questions and share some of the best things to do during your visit to the Williwaw Campground.

 How to Get to the Williwaw Campground

-The Williwaw Campground is a perfect destination for an overnight camping and a short visit on your way from Anchorage to Whittier.
+The Williwaw Campground is a perfect destination for both an overnight camping and a short visit on your way from Anchorage to Whittier.
 From Anchorage, take the Seward Highway and drive 55 miles south to the Portage Glacier Road (milepost 78.9).
-Continue on the Portage Glacier Road for another 4.1 miles until you see the sign “Williwaw Campground” on your right.
+Continue on along the Portage Glacier Road for another 4.1 miles until you see a sign “Williwaw Campground” on your right.

 The Best Time to Visit the Williwaw Campground

 The Williwaw Campground is open for summer camping from Memorial Day (end of May) through Labor Day (beginning of September).
-July and August are considered the busiest season with more people coming to enjoy warm summer days and stunning nature of Alaska.
-Campground facilities such as hand pumps and vault toilets operate only in summer.
-This makes visiting the Williwaw Campground less convenient during the off-season.
+July and August are considered the busiest season with more people coming to enjoy the warm summer days and stunning nature of Alaska.

 The Best Things to Do

-It’s likely that you’re visiting the Williwaw Campground to unwind and spend some quality time in nature.
-With all its scenic trails, water activities, and great opportunities to view Alaska’s wildlife, the place lives up to your expectations.
-What’s more, the paved paths and the handicap-accessible Williwaw Fish Viewing Platform ensure that all visitors can enjoy the campground.
+It’s likely that you visit the Williwaw Campground to unwind and spend some quality time in nature.
+With all its scenic trails, water activities, and great opportunities to watch the Alaska’s wildlife, the place lives up to your expectations.
+What’s more?
+The paved paths and the wheelchair accessible Williwaw Fish Viewing Platform ensure that all visitors can fully enjoy the campground.

 Williwaw Nature Trail